emarathossain424/reCAPTCHAV3-Contest/README.md

-# reCAPTCHAV3-Contest
+# Project Name

-Project Description: Configure reCAPTCHA v3 on contact form
+Configure reCAPTCHA v3 on contact form

-User Documentation:
+## User Documentation

-Get Site Key & Secret Key:
+### Get Site Key & Secret Key:

-Step 01: Go to the link " https://www.google.com/recaptcha/about/ " click "v3 Admin Console"
+1. Go to the link [https://www.google.com/recaptcha/about/](https://www.google.com/recaptcha/about/) and click on "v3 Admin Console".
-Step02: After entering into "v3 admin console", please click "plus (+)" icon from the right side.
+2. In the "v3 admin console", click on the plus (+) icon located on the right side.
-Step03: Then you will see a form like "Register a new site", there you have to fill necessary fields
+3. You will see a form titled "Register a new site".
+Fill in the necessary fields.
-Step04: please put correct domain name in "Label" & "Domains" field.
-This step is very important
+4. Make sure to enter the correct domain name in the "Label" and "Domains" fields.
+This step is crucial.
-Step05: Remember as you want to implement reCAPTCHA v3, please select "Score based(v3)" as reCAPTCHA Type
+5. As you want to implement reCAPTCHA v3, select "Score based(v3)" as the reCAPTCHA Type.
-Step06: After submitting the form you will get "Site Key" & "Secret Key", which will be needed in our future steps
+6. After submitting the form, you will receive a "Site Key" and "Secret Key", which will be needed in future steps.

-Codings Implementation:
+## Codings Implementation

-Step01: At first go to the "script.js" file inside "js" folder, there in the first line you will see there is a site key, please replace the site key with your site key
+1. Open the "script.js" file located inside the "js" folder.
+In the first line, you will find a site key.
+Replace the existing site key with your own site key.
-step02: Then go to the "recaptcha_credentials.php" file inside the root folder, there give your credentials.
+2. Open the "recaptcha_credentials.php" file located in the root folder.
+Provide your reCAPTCHA credentials in this file.

-You are done & your contact form should work fine.
+Once you have completed these steps, your contact form should work properly.

-Coders Documentation:
+## Coders Documentation

-*** Ajax form submission and reCAPTCHA Handling in front end has been done in "script.js" file
+- **"script.js"** file in the **"js"** folder handles Ajax form submission and reCAPTCHA handling on the frontend.
-*** "index.html" contains the contact form
+- **"index.html"** contains the contact form.
-*** contact form submission, reCAPTCHA verification from backend and error handling hasbeen done in "addlead.php" file
+- **"addlead.php"** file handles contact form submission, reCAPTCHA verification on the backend, and error handling.
-*** "recaptcha_credentials.php" contains reCAPTCHA related credentials (Site Key & Secret Key)
+- **"recaptcha_credentials.php"** contains reCAPTCHA-related credentials (Site Key & Secret Key).